danidrd/LemonSolver/README.md

 ## INSTALL SECTION

-The install.sh bash script allow users to create or insert into the /include and /lib folders.
+The install.sh bash script allow users to create or insert into the /include and /lib folders and to download dependencies of SMS++.
 The include folder contains a copy of the /lemon-development/lemon sub-folder in which header files are stored.
 The lib folder contains a copy of the libemon.a file, obtained from the /lemon-development/build folder.